mariolugo/homes/README.md

 prettier # to share the same code styling
 ```

+## Google Maps

+I have not used a map library.
+I think you can have a better control of the map if you are not using a library.
+I'm importing on `pages/_app.js` the script tag with the google maps url.

 ## Redux Pattern

 I used a redux modular pattern called [Ducks](https://github.com/erikras/ducks-modular-redux), that collocates actions, action types and reducers.